-One of the GSA’s core functions is to engage market stakeholders in the development of innovative and effective GNSS applications, value-added services and user technology.
-The GSA Market Development Department extensively monitors the GNSS market, offering forecasts and distilling intelligence for the benefit of European businesses and the global GNSS marketplace.
+A core function of the GSA is to engage market stakeholders in the development of innovative and effective GNSS applications, value-added services and user technology.
+The GSA Market Development Department extensively monitors the GNSS downstream market, offering forecasts and distilling intelligence for the benefit of European businesses and the global GNSS marketplace.

 An introduction to the GNSS market

-The global navigation satellite system (GNSS) is the infrastructure that allows users with a compatible device to determine their position, velocity and time by processing signals from satellites in space.
-GNSS signals are provided by a variety of satellite positioning systems, including global constellations (GPS, GLONASS, Galileo, BeiDou), regional ones (e.g. QZSS or IRNSS) and satellite-based augmentation systems (SBAS), such as EGNOS.
+The global navigation satellite system (GNSS) is the infrastructure that allows users with a compatible device to determine their position, velocity and time by processing signals from satellites.
+GNSS signals are provided by a variety of satellite positioning systems, including global constellations (GPS, GLONASS, Galileo, BeiDou), regional ones (e.g. QZSS or IRNSS) and satellite-based augmentation systems (SBAS), such as EGNOS or WAAS.

 Other devices may be less numerous, but billions of passengers, professionals, consumers and citizens worldwide benefit from GNSS applications in efficient and safe transport networks, in productive and sustainable agriculture, surveying and critical infrastructures.

 The GNSS market can be divided into different key segments, each having specific characteristics and serving different user needs:

 - Location-based services (LBS)

 - Timing and synchronisation (a new segment in the 2015 issue).

 To learn more about the GNSS market, please download our latest GNSS market report.